Why Did We Stop Going Back to The Moon?

 Apollo was a political project

-However, Apollo was a political project to showcase the U.S.’s power and the free market system.
+However, Apollo was a political project that showcased the U.S.’s power and the free market system.
 There was no plan to carry the science on, colonize the moon, make a permanent lunar outpost, or even return to the moon, in fact, like so many other major events that have happened since there was no grand plan of what would happen after the initial Apollo missions.

-This rather ill-defined conclusion to Apollo was pointed out at a time, but no one that the highest levels took much in the way of any action.
-After the initial adulation dies down, the dullness sets in even though more missions are planned, a been there, seen it, done it type of attitude becomes prevalent among the public.
+This rather ill-defined conclusion to Apollo was pointed out at a time, but no one at the highest levels took much in the way of any action.
+After the initial adulation dies down, the dullness sets in even though more missions are planned.
+A been there, seen it, done it type of attitude becomes prevalent among the public.

-By January 1970 and after Apollo 12, NASA announced that it would cut back 50,000 more jobs from its 190,000 strong workforces, which was less than half of its 1960 high of 400,000.
+By January 1970, and after Apollo 12, NASA announced that it would cut back 50,000 more jobs from its 190,000-strong workforce, which was less than half of its 1960 high of 400,000.
 Apollo 20 would be canceled, and its Saturn 5 would be used to launch Skylab itself, made from the upper stages of a Saturn 5 rocket.
-Out of all the following missions, only Apollo 13 really stands out, but for all the wrong reasons, it brought back the drama of whether they or won’t make it.
+Out of all the following missions, only Apollo 13 really stands out, but for all the wrong reasons.
+It brought back the drama of whether they or won’t make it.

 Apollo 17 Lunar Lander